startergo/qemu-3dfx-wiki/Home.md

 ```
 Create a PIF for `_STARTUP.BAT` and add to `"Start->Programs->StartUp"` so that it is run automatically in `"Full-screen"` and `"Close on Exit"`.

+For those who share the same OS image between Linux KVM and Windows WHPX, it is still recommended to perform the steps to disable Windows 98 Startup/Shutdown logos. **Windows WHPX seems to crash prone** during the display of logos between reboot/shutdown.
+Otherwise, **this step is optional for Linux KVM.** To disable Windows 98 Startup/Shutdown logos, edit `C:\MSDOS.SYS` and place `Logo=0` under `[Options]`.
+Remove or rename `LOGO*.SYS` in `C:\WINDOWS`.

 Finally, we are in for **KVM/WHPX super-charged QEMU accelerated** Windows 98 SE virtual machine that brings modern CPU/GPU prowess to retro Windows games.
 ```
 $ ./qemu-system-i386 -nodefaults -rtc base=localtime display sdl \